Tokugawa shogunate: Incomes and trades

 The primary source of the shogunate's income was the tax (around 40%) levied on harvests in the Tokugawa clan's personal domains (tenryō).
 No taxes were levied on domains of daimyos, who instead provided military duty, public works and corvee.
 The shogunate obtained loans from merchants, which were sometimes seen as forced donations, although commerce was often not taxed.
 Special levies were also imposed for infrastructure-building.

-Institutions of the shogunate
+Shogunate institution

+During the earliest years of the Tokugawa shogunate institution, when Tokugawa Hidetada coronated as the second shogun and Ieyasu retired, they formed dual governments, where Hidetada controlled the official court with the government central located in Edo city, Ieyasu, who now became the Ōgosho (retired shogun), also controlled his own informal shadow government which called "Sunpu government" with its center at Sunpu Castle.
+The membership of the Sunpu government's cabinet was consisted of trusted vassals of Ieyasu which was not included in Hidetada's cabinet. including William Adams (samurai) and Jan Joosten van Lodensteijn, which Ieyasu entrusted with foreign affairs and diplomacy.

+The earliest structure of Edo Shogunate organization has Buke Shitsuyaku as the highest rank. the earliest members of this office were Ii Naomasa, Sakakibara Yasumasa, and Honda Tadakatsu.

 The personal vassals of the Tokugawa shoguns were classified into two groups: